LODSContent/ESI/MOC Upgrade/Azure_Pass_How_To.md

 # Creating a Microsoft Azure Pass Subscription

 > [!NOTE] You will need to redeem your Azure Pass once per Course.
-If you have already created an Azure Pass subscription, you can skip this section by clicking **Next >** below to continue.
+If you have already created an Azure Pass subscription, you can skip this section.

 > [!Knowledge] Links in the instructions will attempt to open in your local browser, not in-lab.
 It is recommended you type any links directly into the browser in-lab.